FHIR/sql-on-fhir-v2/fhir_analytics_spec.md

       desc: ""},
   ],

   // Filters are FHIRPath expressions joined with an implicit "and".
-This allows
+This
-  // users to select a subset of rows that match a specific need.
-For example,
+  // enables users to select a subset of rows that match a specific need.
-  // users may be interested only in a subset of observations based on code
+  // For example, a user may be interested only in a subset of observations
-  // value and can filter them here.
+  // based on code value and can filter them here.
-  "filters": [""]
+  "filters": [
+    {
+      // The FHIRPath expression for the filter.
+      "expr": "",

+      // An optional human-readable description of the filter.
+      "desc": ""
+    }
+  ]
 }
 ```